 Removing Stains from Polyurethane Surfaces

 Accidents happen, and you’ll inevitably encounter stains on your polyurethane surfaces at some point.
 The key to removing stains is to act quickly and use the right products.
-Here are some tips for removing common types of stains from polyurethane surfaces:
+Here are some tips for removing common types of colors from polyurethane surfaces:

 Grease and oil stains:

-For grease and oil stains, start by blotting the stain with a clean, dry cloth to absorb as much of the grease or oil as possible.
+For grease and oil stains, start by blotting the stain with a clean, dry cloth to absorb as much grease or oil as possible.
 Then, apply a small amount of dish soap to the stain and gently scrub it with a soft cloth or sponge.
 Rinse the surface with warm water and wipe it dry.

 Ink stains:

 Ink stains can be tricky to remove, but it’s not impossible.
-Start by blotting the stain with a clean, dry cloth to absorb as much of the ink as possible.
+Start by blotting the stain with a clean, dry cloth to absorb as much ink as possible.
 Then, try using a small amount of rubbing alcohol or hair spray (either one should work) on a cotton swab to scrub the stain gently.
 Rinse the surface with warm water and wipe it dry.

 Red wine stains:

 Red wine stains can be a nightmare to remove, but there are a few steps you can take to minimize the damage.
 First, blot the stain with a clean, dry cloth to absorb as much of the wine as possible.
-Then, mix equal parts white vinegar and water in a small bowl and apply it to the stain with a soft cloth or sponge.
+Then, mix white vinegar and water in a small bowl and apply it to the stain with a soft cloth or sponge.
 Gently scrub the stain, rinse the surface with warm water, and wipe it dry.

 Blood stains: